-Founders aren’t strangers to uncertainty, and sometimes that’s a good thing.
-The ability to anticipate turbulence and adjust before it ruins your business plans can set your company up for success in the long run.
+Founders are certainly no stranger to uncertainty, and given all the unsuspecting challenges that can come with being an entrepreneur, sometimes that’s a good thing.
+The ability to anticipate turbulence and adjust before it ruins your startup funding plans can set your company apart from the competition in the short run, and set it up for success in the long run.

-The current economic downturn is a perfect example.
+The current economic conditions are a perfect example.
 Whether you expected the current market downturn or not, the fact is it’s harder to secure venture capital now than it was last year.
-For startups that need funding to accelerate growth, that’s a problem.
+If you’re a Founder that need startup funding to accelerate your growth, that can be a major problem.

-Even if you’re considering alternative capital options like online lenders, crowdfunding, and revenue-based financing (until you meet the requirements for VCs) you’ll still need to meet requirements.
-Your business has to be solid to get funded from any reputable capital provider.
+Even if you’re considering alternative capital options like online lenders, crowdfunding, and revenue-based financing (until you meet the requirements for VCs), there are still certain stipulations that you’ll need to meet to be successful.
+Regardless of how you plan to do it, your business has to be solid to get startup funding from any reputable capital provider.

-Here are three steps to best position yourself to take advantage of all capital options, hit growth milestones, and maximize future valuations.
+Feeling overwhelmed?
+Here are three steps to best position yourself to take advantage of all capital options, hit growth milestones, and maximize future valuations, even amidst imperfect and uncertain economic conditions.

 1. Track KPIs and Translate Them into Action Plans

-Monitoring your key performance indicators is important because it helps you know what to act on.
+Monitoring your key performance indicators (KPIs) is important when seeking startup funding because it helps you know what you need to act on.

-Most startups are good about tracking their core metrics, especially in the short term: daily traffic, weekly trials, monthly sign-ups.
-But it’s just as important to occasionally step back and make sure those metrics are tied back to your business outcomes.
+Most Founders in the market for startup funding are good about tracking their core metrics, especially in the short term: daily traffic, weekly trials, monthly sign-ups.
+But it’s just as important to occasionally step back and make sure those metrics are tied back to your larger business outcomes.
 That is, it’s important to look at the bigger picture to make sure your assumptions still hold up.

-You want to monitor things frequently at both the micro and macro level so that you have time to make decisions.
-When you do this you will be surprised less often and if something unexpected happens, you have options rather than being backed into a corner.
+You want to monitor things frequently at both the micro and macro level so that you have time to make decisions before a startup funding round.
+When you do this you will minimize the risk of being surprised, and even in the event that something unexpected happens, you will have options, rather than being backed into a corner.

 2. Manage Your Expenses Relative to Revenue

-Managing your expenses relative to revenue could mean making hard decisions when you need to.
+In between startup funding rounds, managing your expenses relative to revenue is important, and could mean making hard decisions when you need to.
 As an example, you may have envisioned hiring and expanding into three new markets this year, but your KPIs indicate that it’s not time to make that move.

 You could decide to forge ahead anyway, hoping the new markets will make up for – or increase – the lower-than-anticipated revenue.

 The reality?
-New markets take time to develop.
+Unfortunately, new markets take time to develop.
 And if your growth is flattening in already successful markets, there’s probably a reason – a pandemic, for example, or tightening belts from fear of a recession – that impacts possible success in new markets, too.
-If your unit economics aren’t working now, you can’t scale your way to a place where they do.
+If your unit economics aren’t working now, then you won’t be able to scale your way to a place where they do.

-3. Focus on the Fundamentals to Plan for the Future
+3. Focus on the Fundamentals to Plan for Future Startup Funding Rounds

 Focusing on the fundamentals doesn’t just mean tracking the right KPIs and recognizing how they impact your bottom line.
-It also means knowing how you and your team work – and what you need to succeed – so you can plan for the future.
+If you want to position yourself for startup funding, you also need to know how you and your team work – and what you need to succeed – so you can plan for the future.

 It’s easy to assume capital equals success.
-But that’s an oversimplification and in many cases a fundamental misstep.
+But that’s an oversimplification, and in many cases, it could be a fundamental misstep.

 Success is much more dependent on how you use that capital.
 And that means you need to plan…